hsvgbkhgbv/Thermostat-assisted-continuously-tempered-Hamiltonian-Monte-Carlo-for-Bayesian-learning/README.md

 --tempering-model-path TEMPERING_MODEL_PATH                # set up the path for saving or loading the tempering model (str)
 ```

-Here, the tempering model is to handle the unexpected noise for the tempering variable occuring during the dynamics.
+Here the tempering model is to handle the unexpected noise for the tempering variable occuring during the dynamics.

 ## Invoke API of TACTHMC